 The School of Nursing provides a unique educational backdrop for nurses who want to practice in small communities or rural areas.
 The University of Kansas PhD in Nursing degree program prepares graduates as: Leaders/interpreters among the various nursing/medical specialties, Researchers, or Advanced faculty members excelling in the academic realm.
 While full-time students can complete their studies in three years, most students graduate from the PhD program in five to seven years.
 KU's College of Nursing PhD program ensures graduates have been trained through intensive research projects, independent research and traditional coursework.

-3. University of Nevada Las Vegas
+13. University of Nevada Las Vegas

-The University of Nevada, Las Vegas (UNLV) is a 332-acre cutting-edge public research educational center located a few miles from downtown Las Vegas in Paradise, NV (one of the highest-paying states for nurses in the US).
 The school's humble beginnings began with a few classes in the auditorium of a local high school auditorium.
 In 2018, the US News & World Report ranked UNLV as the most diverse undergrad campus in the United States for the second time in two years.
 UNLV's School of Nursing offers a Doctor of Philosophy – Nursing program.
 UNLV School of Nursing PhD graduates are nurse-scholars exceptionally trained through detailed research and dynamic educational experiences.

 The School of Nursing recognizes the modern student's need for convenience and flexibility.
 This is the reason why they offer UNLV's online PhD in Nursing programs in a fully web-based format for students all over the US.
 It is noted that certain states do allow access to UNLV's web-based nursing programs.The PhD in nursing online program requires each student to select from two educational paths: a DNP to PhD course or, the Educational-Nursing path.
 PhD nursing graduates are anticipated to excel in the medical realms of private healthcare, government healthcare, or academia.

-4. West Virginia University
+15. West Virginia University

 The WVU online PhD in Nursing degree program is an intensive course of study whose content prepares students for various roles in service, teaching and research.
 The university makes it possible and easy for both prospective students and current working nurses to take a PhD in nursing online part-time during Fall/Spring/Summer.
 Three years of coursework will see students completing research and defending their dissertation both orally and in writing.
 Students gain skills to thoroughly test, generate and disseminate knowledge relating to nursing science.
 Upon graduation, students can practice, engage in policy creation and assume leadership roles in different healthcare activities and organizations.
 With reasonable tuition fees, graduates will contribute to the development of knowledge and improvement of healthcare.

-5. Medical University of South Carolina
+20. Medical University of South Carolina

 The MUSC online PhD in Nursing Science degree program is an accelerated course that prepares the graduate for careers in research, scholarly publication and leadership.
 Students who take up the program will cover symptom science/ self-management, health services research, behavioral health, technology-enhanced interventions and/ or community/ patient engagement.
 Students who successfully complete the PhD program will have better socialization and peer engagement skills and play their nurse scientist role effectively.
 The online/distance learning PhD nursing programs have lower tuition fees, assuring learners of both affordability and the flexibility that allows them to maintain their current career while preparing for the next.